-To generate the greatest impacts from dwindling grant funds, BURA works with the City to focus redevelopment efforts on neighborhoods that exhibit one or more of the following characteristics:
+To generate the greatest impacts from dwindling grant funds, the Agency works with the City of Buffalo to focus redevelopment efforts on neighborhoods that exhibit one or more of the following characteristics:

 - Near emerging employment and economic development engines that can serve as a stabilizing influence. - Developed a cohesive network of community-based and institutional support and have secured and leveraged funding to support their efforts. - Low to moderate-income areas.